Justin Morgan (Home and Away): Reception

 For his portrayal of Justin, Stewart was nominated for Best Actor at the Digital Spy Reader Awards; he received 1% of the total vote.
 He was longlisted for Best Daytime Star at the 2017 Inside Soap Awards.
 The following year, Justin and Willow received a nomination for Best Soap Couple at the Digital Spy Reader Awards; they came in last place with 1% of the total vote.
+In 2023, Stewart earned a nomination for the Logie Award for Most Popular Actor.

 Ali Cromarty and Stephen Downie of TV Week were impressed by the new brothers, commenting, "Move over Braxtons, there's a new family of hot brothers in Summer Bay."
 They also branded them "loyal, caring and hard-working".
 Daniel Kilkelly of Digital Spy dubbed the Morgans "Summer Bay's unluckiest family".
 He later included their witness protection storyline in his list of "soap storylines past their sell-by dates".
 Kilkelly reiterated that the Morgans were "the unluckiest family in Summer Bay history".
 He bemoaned the constant stream of villains that arrived in the Bay and the dangerous situations the family found themselves in.
 Kilkelly added, "Seriously, Summer Bay bosses, make it stop!
 Either kill the lot of them off, or let them go at least a week without being kidnapped or shot at..."

 When Justin survived being stabbed, Kilkelly commented that he proved "his resilience yet again".
 A South Wales Echo reporter criticised Justin's actions before his collapse, stating "If you're on the mend and planning a romantic dinner, don't rush things or you could jeopardise your recuperation.
 That's a lesson Justin could do with learning as he romances Phoebe this week.
 The poor bloke's only gone and got a post-operative infection".
 Claire Crick from Soaplife branded the character "the Morgan trouble magnet".
 Crick later dubbed Justin "something of a knight in shining armour."